-As labor lawyers in South Carolina, our attorneys stay informed on all issues that may affect employers in South Carolina.
+As labor lawyers in Columbia South Carolina, our attorneys stay informed on all issues that may affect employers in South Carolina.
 A hot issue in the past several years has been Title VII employment discrimination protections for sexual orientation and gender identity.
 In May 2016, this Journal addressed whether sexual orientation is a protected class under Title VII, which would protect workers from harassment or negative treatment based on their sexual orientation.
 To date, three federal courts of appeals have addressed the issue with differing results.
 Most recently, the Second Circuit ruled on the issue in a rare en banc opinion, potentially setting up the issue for examination by the U.S. Supreme Court.
 This article will explain how federal regulations are created and enforced and will examine the current status of sexual orientation as a protected class.

 Who Are the Players?

-Labor laws may seem simple and straightforward, but there is a cadre of players that influence the shape of the landscape that regulates permissible behavior and conduct in an employment atmosphere.
+Labor law may seem simple and straightforward, but there is a cadre of players that influence the shape of the landscape that regulates permissible behavior and conduct in an employment atmosphere.
 These influencers include 1) the laws, regulations, and policies themselves, 2) the federal agencies which are responsible for enforcing the regulations, and 3) the court system which is responsible for interpreting the laws, regulations, and policies when differing interpretations arise.